Zenith Pilot Doublematic World Timer Automatic (Ref. 03.2400.4046/21.C721)

 There is even a power reserve sub-dial that makes sure that the alarm module will not run out of juice at the worst possible moment, as well as an “on/off” indicator that allows you to instantly check the status of the alarm.

-Being whole 45 millimeters in diameter, it is also quite thick.
+Being whole 45 millimeters in diameter, it is also thick.
 However, thanks to its highly technocratic appearance, it doesn’t look ridiculously huge: it takes just a single glance to understand that its impressive size is a derivative of its not least impressive list of useful complications.

 I especially like the big date window, which is as visually attractive as the famous “Panorama Date” display on the German Glashutte Original watches.